acryptos/docs.acryptos.com/README.md

 ACryptoS Vaults grow your assets (tokens) via automated yield Strategies.

 The Vaults achieved higher yields through

 1. Unparalleled creative automations

 2. Frequent compounding

 3. Highly efficient gas utilisation

-When you deposit into a vault, your tokens will grow over time
+When you deposit into a vault, your tokens will grow over time.

+## ACryptoS Farms
+ACS and ACSI native tokens are [distributed via ACryptoS Farms](fees.md#tokenomics).
+This incentivise liquidity providers and share a stake in the protocol with our users.

+- You will need to stake your tokens in the Vaults to farm the native tokens (ACS/ACSI)

+- Farms need to be manually harvested.

 ## ACryptoS StableSwap

 ACryptoS StableSwap is an automated market maker \(AMM\) enabling fast and efficient stablecoin trading at the best prices with low slippage and fees on Binance Smart Chain.

-## ACryptoS Farms

-ACS and ACSI are [distributed via ACryptoS Farms](fees.md#tokenomics) to incentivise liquidity providers and share a stake in the protocol with our users.

-Farms need to be manually harvested.

 ## ACS and ACSI Native Tokens